arnobase/phala-bot/README.md

 ![Phabot logo](/phabot.png)

-Phabot is a nodejs script to help you automatically compound interest of a Phala mining pool
+Phabot is a nodejs script that automatically compound interests of a staking account by claiming and restaking rewards, and can restart a Phala mining worker with the highest amount available

 >__The script require your seeds to be available to claim, stake and restart the worker.
 Be aware that your seeds have to be stored into the local configuration file for the script to work properly__

->__It is distributed without any guarantee, use it at your own risk__
+>__It is distributed without any garantee, use it at your own risk__

 ## V1.0
 This version works with one pool worker, and one staker account, it's not designed to work with multiple staking account or pool worker, but could be easily adapted.